 Lead for Nebraska - Community Impact in Action

 The Rural Impact Hub is empowering rural communities throughout the state in a big way.
-We are partnering with Lead for America (LFA) to launch an affiliate program placing fellows in Nebraska’s rural communities to do real work and revitalize Nebraska’s small towns.
+We are partnered with Lead for America (LFA)as an affiliate program who places fellows in Nebraska’s rural communities to serve and revitalize Nebraska’s small towns.

 Lead for Nebraska is proud to be a program of AmeriCorp ServeNebraska!